 What You'll Learn

-- Demonstrate a broad, interdisciplinary understanding of justice concepts and ethics through an examination of diverse theoretical perspectives and texts.
+- Develop a broad, interdisciplinary understanding of justice concepts and ethics

 Plan of Study

 Liberal Education Courses

 Law and Society

 Through this course, you will explore the relationship between the legal system, law, and current controversial issues regarding race, ethnicity, class, and gender.
 You will learn how to analyze contemporary American legal issues using the theories of Durkheim, Marx, and Weber.

 Economic injustice stems from the scarcity of resources.
 How should we, as a society, allocate resources to achieve both fairness and efficiency?
 This question is connected to religion, class, gender, poverty, ethnicity, sexual orientation, and more.
 Join us to analyze the concept of justice through economies’ points of view.